How to start an online business in Botswana with local e-commerce tools Lephutshi

 Common myths about starting online in Botswana

-• You don’t need a huge capital to start online — many local businesses succeed with less than P2,000
+• Myth: You need huge capital.
+Reality: Many successful local businesses start with less than P2,000 for basic stock and marketing.

 Planning Your Online Business

 Before launching, proper planning gives your business direction and avoids costly missteps.
-Here’s how to prepare for the market in Botswana.
+You need to identify a winning business idea that solves a specific local problem.

 Conducting local market research

-Use Facebook groups, local demand trends, and Lephutshi’s company listings to discover consumer interest.
-Are there gaps in handmade crafts, digital learning, or food delivery in your area?
+Use Facebook groups, TikTok trends, and Lephutshi’s business directory to discover what people are looking for.
+Are there gaps in handmade crafts, specialized consulting, or specific grocery delivery services in Gaborone, Francistown, or Maun?

 Tools for competitor analysis in Botswana